lakal3/dllcall/readme.md

 DLLCall will use a single go file as an interface description and from that file it will generate wrappers to call DLL implementing the same interface.

-See [why DLLCall](why.md) for comparision between CGO and DLLCall interfaces.
+See [why DLLCall](why.md) for comparison between CGO and DLLCall interfaces.

 ## Using DLLCall

-Install DLLCall tool using `go install github.com/lakal3/dllcall`
+Install DLLCall tool using `go install github.com/lakal3/dllcall`.

+You must have at least Go 1.18 to use DLLCall

 Invoke:  `dllcall {interface}.go {c++ interface}.h`